hashicorp/terraform-provider-azurerm/website/docs/r/sql_virtual_network_rule.html.markdown

 * `id` - The ID of the SQL virtual network rule.

-* `endpoint_state` - The provisioning status of the endpoint.

-=> Possible values for `endpoint_state` are:
-* Ready - Indicates that the endpoint was provisioned successfully.
-* Initializing - Indicates that the endpoint provisioning is in the initialization stage.
-* InProgress - Indicates that the endpoint is still bring provisioned.
-* Deleting - Indicates that the endpoint is currently being deleted.
-* Unknown - Indicates that the state of the endpoint is unknown.

 ## Import

 SQL Virtual Network Rules can be imported using the `resource id`, e.g.